The same-sex marriage debate in Australia is heating up and this week saw even more ignorant and bigoted opinion pieces in the mainstream press.

 I heard my first sermon condemning masturbation (though the word was never spoken).

-I eventually was on the committee of the Evangelical Union and quite involved in the politics.
+I eventually was on the committee of the university Christian group and quite involved in the politics.

 I also became close friends with some really spunky, earnest young Christian men.